-Staff should follow the School's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
+Staff should follow the school's normal referral processes when there are concerns about children who may be susceptible to radicalisation into terrorism.
 This may include a Prevent referral or referral to children's social care depending on the level of risk.
 However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or submit a referral form to MASH or call them directly.
 Advice and support can also be sought from children's social care.
 Key contact details can be found at the front of this policy.

-The School, in recognition that pupils may be at risk of being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the Police) of the potential risk in the local area.
-Such risk assessments are discussed with the Head, DSL and DDSL and governors responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism and are regularly revised.
+The School, in recognition that pupils may be susceptible to being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the police) which assess how their learners or staff may be at risk of being radicalised into terrorism, including online.
+Such risk assessments are discussed with the Head, DSL and DDSL and governors responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to ensure that those at risk of radicalisation are identified and appropriate support is provided and is regularly revised as needed.